friedlettuce/dino-scroller/README.md

 - Learning from Python Crash Course book

 #### To Do
-- Reorganize and refactor project
+1. Reorganize and refactor project
+2. Cover up explosions better
+3. Improve cactus spawning
-- Make background of objects transparent
+4. Make background of objects transparent
-- Improve cactus spawning
-- Cover up explosions better
-- Time objects better for more fps
+5. Time objects better for more fps
+6. Add high score text by high score

 #### Description
 ###### Objects